 Unsecured Loan in Singapore : How to Apply?

 Lendela, a loan comparison platform, was designed with the primary goal of helping borrowers get the best possible loan in a fast way.
-Lendela works with banks and licensed lenders in Singapore and the entire application process takes a very short moment.
+Lendela works with banks and financial institutions in Singapore and the entire application process takes a very short moment.
 See the main steps involved in a loan comparison application through Lendela:

-- The application is sent to multiple banks and licensed lenders who return with their offers
+The application is sent to multiple banks and financial institutions who return with their offers

 When applying for an unsecured loan, lenders are mainly interested in knowing about your repayment capability and creditworthiness (all about credit score in Singapore).
 This is why you should try to ensure your credit score is at its highest possible mark and also work with Lendela to simplify the loan application process.
 Remember that although there is no collateral needed to get an unsecured loan, it is crucial to strictly follow the agreed repayment schedule as a way of enhancing your credit score.